wlonk/arcadia/2015-02-post-playtest-2-outline.md

 their action by playing a card and describing a brief flashback to an interaction the two of you had that might influence them one way or another.

-**TODO**:

 You may only play one influence card per strength of the relationship.
-Strength of relationship?
-What's that?

 ## The GM